Eureka-Shoulders/formix-mui/README.md

   - You can learn more about MUI [here](mui.com/)
 - MobX is used to generate Stores and Hooks powered by these stores to make a beautiful reactive way to control the data on your interfaces.
   - Meet this wonderful lib [here](mobx.js.org/)
-- Inversify is fundamental for dependency injection strategies
-  - The strategy about this architecture can be found [here](https://github.com/inversify/InversifyJS)

 ## Installation